kwadrnt/MEN-review/README.md

 *After this workshop, developers will be able to:*

 - Explain the role of each technology within the MEN stack.
-- Give detailed account of the purpose of the different files and folders that make up a MEN app.
+- Give detailed account of the purpose of the different files and folders that make up a MEN/MEAN app.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->